COBALAMIN (ALSO KNOWN AS VITAMIN B12)

 Cobalamin, in the form of methylcobalamin, is present in Spectrum Needs in order to provide what is possible short of injections.
 This cobalamin is added in order to provide a wide basis of nutrition, especially given the important role of cobalamin in energy metabolism and the preliminary data regarding its use as a food supplement in ASD.
 Side effects are unexpected.
 You may wish to speak to your physician regarding starting your child on injectable cobalamin, which can be combined with Spectrum Needs.

-What Is It?
+What Is Cobalamin?
 Cobalamin, also known as vitamin B12, is one of the eight B-complex vitamins.
 Cobalamin cannot be manufactured by humans and is thus a true vitamin, obtained exclusively from the diet.

 What Form of Cobalamin is Best?
 Methylcobalamin and 5-deoxyadenosylcobalamin are the active forms of cobalamin used in human enzymes.
 The form of cobalamin used in most nutritional supplements is cyanocobalamin.
 Methylcobalamin, the substrate for methionine synthtase, is also available as a supplement, and is preferred due to the lack of need to detoxify the cyanide component, however small, of cyanocobalamin.
 The body’s ability to absorb cobalamin from the gut is limited by the availability of intrinsic factor, which is the reason that injectable forms of cobalamin are employed in many studies related to ASD

-What Are the Common and/or Important Side Effects?
+What Are the Common and/or Important Side Effects of Cobalamin?
 Cobalamin is water-soluble and excessive amounts are excreted by the kidneys, so toxicity is unlikely.
 Far higher dosages are frequently provided by injection in children with ASD.
 Side effects are rare at usual doses used in oral supplementation.

-Is There Any Laboratory Testing?
+Is There Any Laboratory Testing for a Cobalamin Deficiency?
 Laboratory testing can reveal the presence of a deficiency of this nutrient, but this test often fails to reveal deficiencies that are mild.
 The preferred test is to measure blood methylmalonate and homocysteine levels, which are elevated even in mild cobalamin deficiency.
 Decreased brain and/or spinal cord myelination is another sign of potential cobalamin deficiency.

 What About Additional Dosing Beyond Spectrum Needs?